Appreciating Bonsai

 Trunk, Tachi-agari (the Lower Trunk)

-The trunk, bearing up the tree, is another aspect of the bonsai to view.
+The trunk, bearing up the tree, is another aspect of the bonsai to pay attention to.
 The part of the trunk from the roots to the first branch is called tachi-agari.
-Spreading up and out from this point displays vigor in the semblance of a mighty, full-sized tree.
-The bark of the trunk is varied in accordance with the type of tree.
-For example, the bark of many pine bonsai have appealing trunks with multiple layers of bark built up over many years.
+From here, the tree spreads out as it rises, giving off the vigor of a mighty, full-sized tree.
+The bark of the trunk varies depending on the type of tree.
+For example, the bark of many pine bonsai possess appealing trunks with multiple layers of bark built up over many years.

 -